joshgallantt/Nexus/README.md

 * `send(...)` may be called from **multiple threads simultaneously**
 * You **must ensure thread safety** within your destination

-> If your destination accesses shared state (e.g. writes to a file, array, or database), protect it using an `actor` or another form of synchronization (e.g. locks or `DispatchQueue`).
+>Note: If your destination accesses shared state (e.g. writes to a file, array, or database), protect it using an `actor` or another form of synchronization (e.g. locks or `DispatchQueue`).

 ## <br> 🎯 Routing with routingKey
 You can optionally route events to specific destinations by attaching a routingKey: